tzhiru/csc365-project/docs/concurrency.md

 # Concurrency Control

 Our service needs concurrency control because more than one user can interact with the library system at the same time.
-For example, two users might try to check out the same book, place holds on the same title, or update the same inventory copy at nearly the same moment.
+For example, two users might try to check out the same book, place holds on the same title, or submit acquisition requests at nearly the same moment.

 If we don't protect those transactions, each request might read the database before another request has finished updating it.
-That can lead to states that shouldn't happen in a library system, like one copy being checked out twice or a hold limit being passed.
+That can lead to states that shouldn't happen in a library system, like one copy being checked out twice, a hold limit being passed, or duplicate acquisition requests being created.

-For these cases, our service should use database transactions, `FOR UPDATE` locks when a specific row is being changed, `SERIALIZABLE` isolation for count-based checks, and database constraints for rules that should always be true.
+For these cases, our service should use database transactions, `FOR UPDATE` locks when a specific row is being changed, `SERIALIZABLE` isolation for count-based or existence-based checks, and database constraints for rules that should always be true.

 ## Case 1: Two Users Check Out the Same Copy